leonsegal/Therewolf/README.md

 Randomly allocate roles

-## Night-phase 1st
+## Night-phase

 Set dark theme
 Medium can contact the dead if any dead
-Get targets of werewolf/seer/doc/medium
-Work out if werewolf target and serial killer target can be killed (protected etc.)
+Werewolf chooses victim/Warlock and Seer choose target/Doc chooses player to protect/Medium & any dead can chat Kill werewolf target if not protected/Reveal warlock/seer target/Info to doc if attack attempted

-## Day-phase next
+## Day-phase

 Set light theme
 Medium and the dead can no longer message each other